sujitkumar046/medical-clinic-website/README.md

 # MedService

-Welcome to MedService [Create React App]( https://medservice-dbaa5.web.app), what we do?
+Welcome to MedService [MedService.com]( https://medservice-dbaa5.web.app), what we do?
 (Yeah, definitely it’s about Caring).

 This is our clinic to deliver you the best possible treatment